 - Animate on Loop vs. On-Hover

-You can also test the same type of page element against a different design.
-For example, an animation should outperform a static illustration, but you can maximize the section by improving the animation.
+As a rule, an animation should outperform a static illustration, but you can maximize the section by improving the animation.

 For example, you can test the following Lottie animation parameters: